• Skip to primary navigation

 “You’ll love it.
 I know you will.” she reassured.

 A variety of mezze (small dishes) soon arrived, and after the first tentative nibble on a minuscule piece of tabbouleh, I was in love.
 After that, that little neighborhood place became my favorite restaurant.
 I realized I really did like eggplant.
-I tasted hummus for the first time and was happy to make that my meal with some warm pita bread.
+I tasted hummus for the first time, learned that I also loved chickpeas, and could have made that my entire meal with some warm pita bread.
+Except that I loved everything my friend had ordered.

 My love for Middle Eastern food grew over the years, and spread up to Turkey and down to Morocco.
-Someday I’ll visit all those countries, but for now, I’m happy to visit them through their food.
+Someday I’ll visit all those countries, but for now, I visit them through their food.

 5 from 2 votes